thradams/cake/ownership.md

 #### Moved state

-The **moved** state is similar to the uninitialized state.
+The **moved** state is similar to the *uninitialized* state, it is also an imaginary state and does not have a representation on storage.

 The difference is that the moved state is used when moving local variables.
 For pointers, the moved state implies that the pointer was not-null.

 **Sample - local scope moves**